lauraclay/python-picamera-setup/README.md

         camera.stop_preview()
     ```

-3. Delete image.jpg from the desktop
+3. Delete image.jpg from the desktop.
-4. Save and run your script
+4. Save and run your script.
-5. Once the preview has started, press the button connected to your Pi to capture an image
+5. Once the preview has started, press the button connected to your Pi to capture an image.

 ### Camera programming: countdown capture (selfies!)